- How are you?

 “They knew there was just too much happening and wanted to make it more seamless,” Maher said.

 Ideas were discussed on allowing people to communicate with their hands and maybe even gesture with their eyes.
-The video surveys helped the team stay grounded and find out what people were saying about ideas.
+The video surveys helped the team stay grounded and find out what people were saying about the ideas.

 In this clip, he discusses how the team decided to use qual and video surveys.